Python-Test-Engineer/yt-pydantic-dts/README.md

-## Start of Pydantic Data Transformation services
+# Pydantic Data Transformation Services

+A set of templates of common uses of Pydantic.